turingschool/front-end-curriculum/lessons/module-4/front-end-back-end-connection.md

     - Once the fetch is complete, the state should be updated and rendered on the page.

 Questions:
-* What port is does `create-react-app` define for us automatically?
+* What port does `create-react-app` define for us automatically?
 * Can you run your BE and FE on the same port?
 * Why isn't your fetch working?